sporto/elm-tutorial/effects/tasks.md

 Finally, this is where the magic happens.
 Without this part the application will do nothing. __port__ tell Elm to take the `taskSignal` and actually run the tasks coming from it.

+- `runner` is the name of the port, it could be anything you want.

+TODO: DIAGRAM

+## Conclusion

 You can read more about tasks [in the official site](http://elm-lang.org/guide/reactivity).